Ouxsoft/LHTML/docs/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

 ## Document Language
-The document language is the blueprints for a dynamic web page.
-It communicates the design between the internal stakeholders.
-A document MUST consist of tree elements that contain attributes.
-It SHOULD adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser, with a limited exceptions.
+The document contents are the blueprints for a dynamic web page.
+They allow internal stakeholders to communicate the design of a page.
+The document SHOULD adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser, with limited exceptions.
+It MUST consist of tree elements that contain attributes.

 ## Exceptions
-The exceptions from the HTML5 standard include the optional presence of custom attributes, custom elements, and argument elements.
+Document exceptions from the HTML5 standard are optional and include the presence of custom attributes, custom elements, and argument elements.
+These exceptions serve as instructions for the parser.
+Builders generally replace these with rendered dynamic content that is not stored within the document.

 ### Custom Attributes
 The document language permits the use of custom element attributes, which are not defined in the HTML5 spec.

 #### Example
 The following example show an invalid HTML5 attribute, "type", within the `<head>` element.
-When this document is past to an LHTML5 parser (along with the proper config and modules) the parser will instantiate the `<head>` element as a module and replaces the invalid element with HTML5 valid render content.
+When this document is passed to an LHTML5 parser (along with the proper config and modules) the parser will instantiate the `<head>` element as a module and replaces the invalid element with HTML5 valid render content.

 ```html5
 <!doctype html>